nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. **Initial launch**

-    1. Download the [InternBuddy jar file](https://github.com/AY2223S2-CS2103T-T14-3/tp/releases/tag/v1.3.1) and copy into an empty folder.
+    1. Download the [InternBuddy jar file](https://github.com/AY2223S2-CS2103T-T14-3/tp/releases) and copy into an empty folder.

     2. Double-click the jar file.

-   **Expected**: Shows the [GUI](#glossary)) with a set of sample internships.
-The window size may not be optimum.
+   **Expected**: Shows the GUI with a set of sample internships.
+The window size may not be optimal.

 2. **Saving window preferences**